catenglaender/marp-presentations/2023/DevConf-September/the-ui-everyone-wants/the-ui-everyone-wants.md

 * What types of users see this screen?
 * What is the user intent of each of these user types?
 * Does the way how something works match the user's expectation of how it should work (mental model)?
-* What is the most frequent user intent?
-Is it visually more prominent?
+* **What is the most frequent user intent?
+Is it visually more prominent?**
 * Can we identify a user with a specific user intent and only show them what they need?
 * If users voiced a suggestion is it actually the solution to the issue they are having?
 * Does the user have an issue with the specific view or with a pattern?
+* What could the user do to break this?

 ---